mlchem.chem.visualise package

 Parameters:

-• save (bool, optional) – If True, saves the palette image to a file.
-Default is False.
+• save (bool, optional) – If True, write the generated image to filename.

 Returns: